May 14, 2025

 For most PA schools, you’ll need to apply through the Central Application Service for Physician Assistants (CASPA).
 CASPA is a web-based application platform that allows students to apply to multiple PA programs with a single application.

-While there are some schools that have their own platform, most will require you to apply through CASPA.
+While some schools have their own platform, most will require you to apply through CASPA.

 Before you create your own CASPA account and begin the application process, there are certain PA school prerequisites you must satisfy.
 In the next section, we’ll give a detailed overview of these requirements.